dotnet/runtime/src/tools/illink/docs/error-codes.md

   [return: DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicConstructors)]
   Type TestMethod()
   {
-      // IL2083 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'System.Type.TestMethod'
-      // don't match those on the return value of method 'TestMethod'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to return this;
+      // IL2083 Trim analysis: 'target method' method return value does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to. return this;
   }
   ```

-#### `IL2084`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'source method' don't match those on the field 'target field'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2084`: Trim analysis: value stored in field 'target field' does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.